beingtechsavy/Bawarchi/README.md

 # 🍲 Bawarchi - Recipe App

 Bawarchi is a modern, stylish recipe app built using Jetpack Compose and the MVVM architecture.
 It seamlessly integrates with the MealDB API to fetch and display a wide variety of recipes.
-This project is a perfect example of the core concepts learned from Denis Pajunta, showcasing state management, UI building with Compose, and working with REST APIs.
+This project is a perfect example of the core concepts learned from Denis Panjuta, showcasing state management, UI building with Compose, and working with REST APIs.

 ## 📱 Features